Table of Contents

 What are Social Institutions?
 How Society Organizes Stability

+Material elements.
 These are the physical parts of an institution.
-They include buildings, tools, documents, and laws.
-For example:
+They include buildings, tools, documents, and rules.
+For example, a school includes classrooms, textbooks, desks, and attendance records.
+A government includes courthouses, voting machines, citizenship papers, and official policies.

 The Five Social Institutions